How to Develop an Android App: All Points you Should Consider

 Google Play Store uses automatic testing procedures to accelerate the publishing process.

-Your app can take anywhere between 3 days to 3 weeks for approval.
-In some unusual cases, where the app is of different nature, Google can even take 3 months to review and approve an app.
+In some unusual cases where the app differs, Google can even take three months to review and approve an app.

 Over To You…